Captain-Cheesecake/Project-TJ/README.md

 - tjvision.js
 - the CONTENTS of node_modules, not the file

-from TJBot-Visual-Otherparts to TJBot-Visual, you can do this in file manager because it is easier, just drag and drop for the node_modules files click skip if it says that the file already exists, you wont need these but you will need the ones that are missing
+from Project-TJx to the node_modules folder inside Project-TJ, you can do this in file manager because it is easier, just drag and drop for the node_modules files click skip if it says that the file already exists, you wont need these but you will need the ones that are missing

 # Step 8
 If you did all that correct you can now run the code!
-- cd TJBot-Visual (skip if already there)
+- cd Project-TJ (skip if already there)
 - sudo node conversation.js

 now you can talk to watson, and he can talk to you, for example: